European doctors warn rare kids’ syndrome may have virus tie

 “It is a priority to recognize these (symptoms) to urgently refer these patients to a hospital,” the pediatric association said.

-In Italy, Dr. Angelo Ravelli of Gaslini Hospital and a member of the Italian Paediatricians Society, sent a note to 10,000 colleagues with related concerns.
-He and his team reported an unusual increase in the number of patients with Kawasaki disease, noting some children had COVID-19 or had contacts with confirmed virus cases.
+In Italy, Dr. Angelo Ravelli of Gaslini Hospital and a member of the Italian Paediatricians’ Society, sent a note to 10,000 colleagues raising his concerns.
+He and his team reported an unusual increase in the number of patients with Kawasaki disease in regions of Italy hit hard by the pandemic, noting some children had COVID-19 or had contacts with confirmed virus cases.

+“These children do not respond to traditional treatment,” he said, adding that some were given a high dose of steroids.
+Those who developed toxic shock syndrome needed help breathing and were admitted to intensive care units, Ravelli said.

 Kawasaki symptoms include a high temperature that lasts for 5 days or more, a rash and swollen glands in the neck, according to Britain’s National Health Service.